GreyGnome/EnableInterrupt/README.md

 *_What's New?_ Tue Jun 23 06:47:10 CDT 2015 Version 0.8.0 of the library has
 been released.
 This release includes a compiler directive that allows you to query a variable and know which pin triggered the interrupt (sorry, this capability is not available on the Due).
-See https://github.com/GreyGnome/EnableInterrupt/wiki/Usage#Determine the Pin That Was Interrupted.
+See https://github.com/GreyGnome/EnableInterrupt/wiki/Usage#Determine_the_Pin_That_Was_Interrupted

 The EnableInterrupt library is a new Arduino interrupt library, designed for all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based